edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

 # Refactoring techniques

-Refactoring is the process of improving the internal structure of existing code without altering its external behavior.
+Refactoring is the process of improving the internal structure of existing code without altering its external behaviour.
 It involves making incremental changes to the codebase to enhance readability, maintainability, and performance while ensuring that the system continues to function as expected.
 Refactoring is a critical practice in software engineering because, over time, codebases can become cluttered, difficult to manage, or suffer from technical debt